pchapin/thumper/README.md

 Thumper was developed and tested primarily on Windows.
 However, the project file, `thumper.gpr`, is intended to be cross-platform.
 The Thumper client uses GtkAda, which is not available on macOS, so users of that platform will not be able to build the client.
-They will also need to provide a dummy `gtkada.gpr` file or else the main project file will not load.
+See [Additional Notes](#Additional Notes) below for more information.

 To build Thumper you'll need the following software installed: